anderson-aristotle/ruby-solid-study/study.md

 # SOLID Principles of Object-Oriented Design

 Read this study and answer the questions at the end.
+The links in this study are to be used as reference material and don't need to be read in their entirety.
-The "Additional Resources" are optional, but highly recommended.
+Also, the `Additional Resources` section is optional reading, but highly recommended.

 ## Design Principles